 Installer uses two different installation files, one for 32-bit Windows and one for 64-bit Windows.
 Users must know if they are running 64-bit or 32-bit Windows, and must not attempt to install the 64-bit installation file in 32-bit Windows.
 This is not rocket science and no more complicated than making sure not to pour gasoline fuel into a diesel-powered automobile, but it may confuse unskilled users who do not know what version of Windows they have.

 Only one version of Release 9 can be installed at a time by Windows Installer.
 We cannot use this mechanism to have an older build and a newer build installed within the Windows Start system at the same time.

 When it comes time to uninstall, if the installation has been damaged or something else happens to cause Windows Installer to become confused, manual uninstallation involving significant complications, heroic technical effort, and plenty of misery might be required.

-For a step-by-step example of installation using a .exe installation, and activation that applies to either an .exe installation or a portable installation, see the Installation and Activation topic.
+For a step-by-step example of installation using a .exe installation, and activation that applies to either an .exe installation or a portable installation, see the Install and Activate topic.